Asus ROG Xbox Ally X: price, release date, specs and everything you need to know

 Asus ROG Xbox Ally X vs Nintendo Switch 2

 As for the Switch 2, there are some similarities between Nintendo’s console and the ROG Xbox Ally.
-Both have a 1080p screen that’s 120Hz and VRR-supported, but the Switch 2's is nearly an inch larger.
+Both have a 1080p screen that’s 120Hz and VRR-supported, but the Switch 2's display is nearly an inch larger.
 The Nintendo Switch 2 also has HDR support as well, while the Asus ROG Xbox Ally X and Xbox Ally do not.
+You can find out more in our Asus ROG Xbox Ally X vs Nintendo Switch 2 comparison.

-The handhelds are intended for different audiences, though, with the Switch 2 having a lot more to appeal to casual and console players, with simple expandable storage via MicroSD Express, the Joy-Con 2's fun mouse mode and Nintendo's recognizable IP.
+The handhelds are intended for different audiences, though, with the Switch 2 having a lot more appeal to casual and console players, with simple expandable storage via microSD Express, the Joy-Con 2's fun mouse mode and Nintendo's recognizable IP.

 By comparison, the ROG Xbox Ally is designed more for PC and Xbox players who wish to take their experience on the go on a dedicated device, similar to the Steam Deck.